matiasdelellis/facerecognition/README.md

 #### Supported image formats

 JPEG and PNG are analyzed on any setup.
-The rest depends on what the image backend of your server can decode:
+On top of those, HEIC/HEIF, TIFF and AVIF are analyzed when the image backend of your server can decode them:

-* Decoding the images locally, GD adds GIF, BMP and WebP, and the Imagick extension adds HEIC/HEIF, TIFF and AVIF, when it was built with the proper delegates (libheif, libtiff, libavif).
+* Decoding the images locally, the three depend on the Imagick extension, when it was built with the proper delegates (libheif, libtiff, libavif).
 * With an [Imaginary](https://github.com/h2non/imaginary) service, configured
-  with the `preview_imaginary_url` key, GIF, WebP, HEIC/HEIF, TIFF and AVIF are analyzed.
-BMP is not, since Imaginary cannot read it.
+  with the `preview_imaginary_url` key, the three are analyzed.

+GIF, BMP and WebP are deliberately left out, even though the local backends read
+them: they are the formats of memes, stickers and screenshots, so analyzing them mostly fills the results with the faces of drawings and video captures, that you then have to reject by hand.

 The requirements check that runs at the start of `occ face:background_job` writes the resulting list to the log, in debug level.
-To force any additional mimetype, add it to the `enabledFaceRecognitionMimetype` array in `config.php`.
+To force any additional mimetype, GIF and WebP among them, add it to the `enabledFaceRecognitionMimetype` array in `config.php`.

 #### Test the application